BasicOrganizer/basicorganizer.github.io/basicnotes-privacy.md

 ## Data Retention and Deletion

 - Users can delete individual notes or all notes at any time.
+- Notes in Trash are permanently deleted after 30 days unless restored or emptied sooner.
 - Uninstalling the app removes all locally stored data.
 - No server-side storage exists at this time.